ishan249/design-folio-backend/README.md

 You can checkout this project live [here](designfolio.onrender.com)
 ## Design Folio Frontend

 This repositary only contains code of backend part of the website.
-Here is link to backend code repository [design-folio-frontend](https://github.com/ishan249/design-folio-frontend).
+Here is link to frontend code repository [design-folio-frontend](https://github.com/ishan249/design-folio-frontend).

 ## Installation